The bar which I am proud to reach is getting constantly lower the more ill & disabled I get. But here goes...

 - Eating smaller more frequent meals

-- Got beta blockers to take 1 when I have continuous tachycardia (especially annoying when it prevents me getting to sleep!)
+- Got Diltiazem to take 1 when I have continuous tachycardia (especially annoying when it prevents me getting to sleep!)

 - I have updated this website :)